 Another theory is that the word’s origin is Christian rather than “heathen.”
 Stay with me on this one:

-Edward I “Longshanks” of England in 1290, bought 450 eggs to be covered either in gold leaf or colored and then distributed to the “royal entourage” during Easter that year.
-The practice is mentioned again in the 16th century when the Pope sent Henry VIII of England an egg he’d enclosed in a silver case and known as “eggsilver” as a seasonal present.
+Edward I, aka “Longshanks” of England in 1290, bought 450 eggs to be covered either in gold leaf or colored and then distributed to the “royal entourage” during Easter that year.
+The practice is mentioned again in the 16th century when the Pope sent Henry VIII of England an egg he’d enclosed in a silver case, known as “eggsilver,” as a seasonal present.
 This was when Henry was still in the good graces of the Roman church.

 The Easter hare, or “bunny,” also comes from antiquity.
 The hare is associated with the moon in the legends of ancient Egypt.
 It belongs to the night when it comes out to feed.
-It is born with its eyes opened, unlike the rabbit.
+It is born with its eyes open, unlike the rabbit.
 Like the moon, it is “the open-eyed watcher of the skies.”
-The hare became associated with the idea of periodicity, both lunar and human.
+The hare became associated with the idea of lunar and human periodicity.
 Thus it became a symbol of fertility and the renewal of life.
 The hare became linked with the Easter, or paschal eggs.

 In the early days of the folklore, the Easter Bunny carried red eggs, symbolizing the blood of Jesus.
 The Easter bunny likely came to America in the 1700s with German immigrants to Pennsylvania, where their fabled egg-laying Osterhase could lay their colored eggs in nests that children made for them.
 Both chocolate bunnies and eggs became popular across the U.S. in the 19th century, with baskets replacing nests.
 Easter remains the second best-selling candy holiday in America, following Halloween.